mattiapettene/PX4-mini-drone/docs/sitl.md

 MicroXRCEAgent udp4 -p 8888
 ```

-2) Then the package has to be runned:
+2) Then the package can be runned:

 ```bash
 source ~/ws_combined_sensor/install/local_setup.bash